Murabitat

-Following the 1967 Six-Day War, Israel left administrative oversight of the Temple Mount/al-Haram al-Shariff to Jordan, which delegates authority to the Jerusalem Islamic Waqf.
-Israel maintains security control.
-A status quo was declared where Muslims have been allowed to pray atop the compound while non-Muslims were allowed to visit unobstructed but not allowed to pray.
-In this context, members of Murabitat movement also keep an eye on Jews visiting the compound and who would be "attempting to pray".
-Women from the organisation disrupted several such attempts by shouting at the groups, cursing, and by physical assault.
+Members of the movement have also monitored Jewish visitation to the Al-Aqsa compound and attempts by activists to perform Jewish prayers, which, per the status quo, is disallowed by the Israeli and Jordanian authorities.
+Members have disrupted several such attempts by verbally abusing, and on occasion physically assaulting, Jewish activist groups.
+Israel has in turn attempted to bar access to Al-Aqsa by members of the group.

 History

 The parallel groups, Murabiton for men and Murabitat for women, were created by the northern branch of the Islamist group, Islamic Movement in Israel in 2012.
 According to Haaretz, their purpose is "to harass Jews visiting Temple Mount."
 The groups run a daily shuttle service between the concentration of Arab towns including Umm al-Fahm and Tayibe), that is called the Triangle, as well as from the Negev and the Galilee to the Temple Mount.